 1. In 2015, the company plans to purchase non-publicly issued shares to purchase 100% equity of overseas iron ore companies such as Iron Ore (International) Co., Ltd., Mingsheng Co., Ltd. and Mongolian New Gallagher Iron Mines Co., Ltd. On July 24, 2015, the company applied for the non-public offering of shares application documents to the China Securities Regulatory Commission and received the Notice of Acceptance on August 4, 2015.
-On January 4, 2016, the company obtained China Securities Regulatory Commission No. 152302 "Feedback of Opinions on Examination Approval of China Securities Regulatory Commission for Administrative Licensing Projects".
-On March 15, 2016, the company submitted written feedback on the feedback to the China Securities Regulatory Commission.
+On January 4, 2016, the company obtained China Securities Regulatory Commission No. 152302 "Feedback of Opinions on Examination Approval of China Securities Regulatory Commission.
+Since the company submitted written feedback to the China Securities Regulatory Commission.
 Since the company submitted the non-public offering documents to the China Securities Regulatory Commission, the state capital market environment and refinancing, mergers and acquisitions and restructuring policies as well as the domestic and foreign mining markets have undergone major changes.
 At the same time, the validity period of the shareholders' general meeting has expired before acquired the approval of the China Securities Regulatory Commission.
 In order to effectively safeguard the interests of the company and the investors, Mr. Li Xiaoming, the company's and project partner, decided to terminate the non-public offering of shares.